UPDATED: December 13, 2016

 In business, vision isn’t some mythical ability to see the future.
 It’s about being able to recognize a pattern and apply it to something new, before others see it coming.

-We’ll then apply the pattern in the here-and-now, to see how it points to The Next Big Things.
+I’ll then apply the pattern in the here-and-now, to see how it points to The Next Big Things.

 New Media as Features in Old Media

 Incumbents, reluctant to relinquish their positions of power within old media, are slow to recognize and embrace innovations in new media.
 This dogmatism gives new media the opportunity to first gestate as features within old media, and eventually emerge as a powerful independent force.

 In the vignettes that follow, you’ll see the same pattern, repeated over and over:

 An incumbent player, when presented with a new innovation, attempts to incorporate that innovation as a feature within their existing user experience.

 An emergent player, introduces that innovation as an entirely new medium, giving the innovation room to achieve its full potential, as The Next Big Thing.